Car Accident Settlement Advances

 If you cannot reach a settlement agreement, you can file a lawsuit to pursue fair compensation for your injuries.
 Your case will go to trial, and a judge or jury will determine if you should receive compensation for your damages and, if so, how much.
 The court will enter a judgment for the at-fault party or their insurance company to pay what you were awarded.

-Unless you are a personal injury lawyer, you are most likely unsure of how much to expect from a car accident settlement following an accident
+Expectations From a Car Accident Settlement Unless you are a personal injury lawyer, you are most likely unsure of how much to expect from

 Think You Have a Case?